UW Voluntary Investment Program

 A big part of successfully saving for retirement is knowing how your retirement plan affects your taxes.
 Each year, the Internal Revenue Service (IRS) sets contribution limits for 403(b) retirement plans.
 While these limits are generous, make sure your UW VIP contributions don’t exceed them.

 If you have both a UW VIP (Pre-tax and Roth) account and a UWRP account, which are both 403(b) plans, make sure the combined total of all contributions to both accounts don’t exceed the IRS “annual limits.”
-In addition to the summary below, see the section “limit on annual additions” and “employee elective salary deferrals” on the IRS page for contribution limits for 403(b) retirement plans.
+Please review UW Benefits webpage Managing your annual contributions and IRS limits to better understand how these limits impact you.

 Rollover your old retirement plan